Particular/MassTransitShowcaseDemo/README.md

 ### Viewing retries

-Return to the showcase UI to see that the retries have now been successfully handled.
+Return to the Showcase UI to see that the retries have now been successfully handled.

 ### Troubleshooting

 Having issues?

 - Check logs in docker.
 Ensure that there are no port clashes with existing containers or services on your machine.
-- Ask any questions on [our forum](https://discuss.particular.net/tag/masstransit)
+- Ask any questions you may have on [our forum](https://discuss.particular.net/tag/masstransit)